 Zoher Kachwala

-I am currently pursuing a PhD in Computer Science at Indiana Universityâs Luddy School of Informatics, Computing and Engineering, under the guidance of Professor Filippo Menczer.
+I am a PhD candidate at Indiana Universityâs Luddy School of Informatics, Computing and Engineering, under the guidance of Professor Filippo Menczer.
 I am actively involved in the Observatory on Social Media and the NaN research group.
 I also have the privilege to collaborate with Professor Jisun An and Professor Haewoon Kwak.

 Recent GitHub Activity